linode/docs/docs/applications/configuration-management/import-existing-infrastructure-to-terraform/index.md

     {{< /file >}}

     {{< note >}}
-  If your Domain `type` is `slave` then you'll need to include a `master_ips` argument with a value of the IP addresses that represent the Master DNS for your domain
+  If your Domain `type` is `slave` then you'll need to include a `master_ips` argument with values set to the IP addresses that represent the Master DNS for your domain.
     {{< /note >}}

 1. Check for errors in your configuration by running the `plan` command: